Connecticut College

-Connecticut College (Conn College or Conn) is a private liberal arts college in New London, Connecticut.
-It is a residential undergraduate institution with approximately 1,815 students.
-Originally chartered as "Thames College", the college was founded in 1911 as "Connecticut College for Women" in response to Wesleyan University closing its doors to women in 1909.
-It shortened its name to "Connecticut College" in 1969 when it began admitting men.
+Connecticut College (Conn) is a private liberal arts college in New London, Connecticut.
+Originally chartered as Thames College, it was founded in 1911 as the state's only women's college, a response to Wesleyan University having closed its doors to female students in 1909.
+The college became coeducational in 1969, adopting its current name.

-Students choose courses from 41 majors, including interdisciplinary, self-designed majors.
-The college is a member of the New England Small College Athletic Conference.
+Conn is a four-year residential undergraduate institution with approximately 1,900 students.
+Students choose courses from 41 programs, including interdisciplinary pathways and centers, with a majority choosing to study abroad.
+The college is situated on a hill located adjacent to the Thames River.
+In 1982, Conn was inducted as a member of the New England Small College Athletic Conference (NESCAC), where its athletes compete as part of NCAA Division III.

 History

-The college was chartered in 1911 in response to Wesleyan University's decision to stop admitting women.
+Connecticut College was chartered in 1911 as Connecticut's only women's college, having been established as a direct response to Wesleyan University's decision to stop admitting women.
 Elizabeth C. Wright and other Wesleyan alumnae convinced others to found this new college, espousing the increasing desire among women for higher education.
 To that end, the institution was founded as the Connecticut College for Women.
 Their initial endowment came from financial assistance from the city of New London and its residents, along with a number of wealthy benefactors.
 The college sits on a former dairy farm owned by Charles P. Alexander of Waterford.
 He died in 1904 and his wife Harriet (Jerome) Alexander died in 1911.
 Their son Frank sold a large part of the land to the trustees to found Connecticut College.